30 Jan Predictive Loading in Gig Performer

-Normally, Gig Performer preloads all rackspaces, which means that all plugins that will every be needed are created as Gig Performer starts up.
-While this can use a large amount of RAM, particularly with plugins that depend on samples, the advantage is that you can switch instantly from any rackspace to any other rackspace and experience no glitching.
-At the other extreme, some hosts load just one set of plugins at a time.
+Normally, Gig Performer preloads all rackspaces, which means that all audio plugins that will every be needed are created as Gig Performer starts up.
+While this can use a large amount of RAM, particularly with audio plugins that depend on samples, the advantage is that you can switch instantly from any rackspace to any other rackspace and experience no glitching.
+At the other extreme, some audio plugin hosts load just one set of plugins at a time.
 That has the benefit of significantly reducing the amount of RAM you need but has the serious disadvantage that you can’t instantly switch from one set of plugins to another.
 It might only take 1/2 second, but that’s still not instant.

-However, in many if not most live situations, musicians tend to follow a setlist.
+However, in many if not most live performance situations, musicians tend to follow a setlist.
 If you position your rackspaces based on the order in which you will need them, then with the new Predictive Loading feature enabled, Gig Performer will manage plugins dynamically as you move through your setlist.
 So while you are performing with one rackspace, the plugins for the next few rackspaces will be prepared in the background for when you reach them.

 The results are amazing.
 Instead of requiring 10 or 20 gigabytes of RAM, you can get away with 2 or 3 gigabytes.
 Also, it turns out that a surprising number of plugins use CPU cycles even when they are not actually doing any audio processing.
 We have seen quiescent plugins add an extra 3% CPU utilization for each one loaded.
 So much of that overhead disappears as well.